nwbarkeriu/ncwforms/MULTI-SITE-DEPLOYMENT.md

 - ✅ Firewall configured
 - ✅ bin-buddies site running

-We only need to add JobCompare as a second application.
+We only need to add NCWForms as a second application.

-## 🔧 Step 1: Clone JobCompare Repository
+## 🔧 Step 1: Clone NCWForms Repository

 ```bash
 # SSH into your droplet